Turn on Mouse Reporting in Terminal on Mac

 In the Terminal app on your Mac, choose View > Allow Mouse Reporting.

-A checkmark next to the option lets you know that it’s selected.
+A tick next to the option lets you know that it’s selected.